butterfly-community/oskey-firmware/README.md

 ## What is OHW?

   OHW is defined as a fully open-source, non-commercial hardware wallet.
 What differentiates us from other products is that we have decided not to manufacture or produce proprietary hardware under our own brand.
-  Our goal is to help everyone create their own hardware wallet.
+  Our goal is to help everyone create their own hardware wallet and reliably manage their blockchain assets.

 ## Creating Your Own Hardware Wallet